saiwolf/reg-file-parser/README.md

 # What is this?

-> A library written in typescript that parses Windows Regisry export files (.reg).
+> A library written in typescript that parses Windows Registry export files (.reg).

 This project started life as a direct porting of [Henryk Filipowicz's Registry Export File Parser](https://www.codeproject.com/Tips/125573/Registry-Export-File-reg-Parser) which is written in C#; but it has evolved since; though the principals remain the same.